-Configuring MMBasic
+Configuring MMBasic for SPI Displays

-To use the displays MMBasic must be configured using the OPTION LCDPANEL command which is normally entered at the command prompt.
+To use the SPI displays MMBasic must be configured using the OPTION LCDPANEL command which is normally entered at the command prompt.
 Every time the Armmite is restarted MMBasic will automatically initialise the display.
 This command can also be embedded in a program with certain conditions - see the section Embedding Configuration Options in a Program for more details.